-This course focuses on isolating, mounting, and handling 1-100 µm sized particles without the use of micromanipulators.
-Sample preparation techniques for isolating contaminants from liquids, solids, or surfaces are covered.
-Students spend more than 50% of class time practicing sample preparation under the supervision of the instructor.
-Some of the sample-handling supplies made in class are retained by the students for their own use.
+This course focuses on isolating and manipulating 1-100 µm sized particles without the use of micromanipulators.
+Sample preparation techniques for isolating contaminants from liquids, solids and surfaces are covered.
+Students spend more than 85% of class time practicing sample preparation under the supervision of the instructor.
+Some of the sample handling supplies made in class are retained by the students for their own use.

 Methods demonstrated and discussed include sample preparation for:

 This course is part of our Industrial Microscopy Specialization.